There Is Too Much Stuff

 In theory, Amazon is a site meant to serve the needs of humans.
-The megaretailer’s boundless inventory gives people easy access to household supplies and other everyday products that are rarely fun to shop for.
+The mega-retailer’s boundless inventory gives people easy access to household supplies and other everyday products that are rarely fun to shop for.
 Most people probably aren’t eager to buy clothes hangers, for instance.
 They just want to have hangers when they need them.

-But when you type “hangers” into Amazon’s search box, the mega-retailer delivers “over 200,000” options.
+But when you type hangers into Amazon’s search box, the mega-retailer delivers “over 200,000” options.
 On the first page of results, half are nearly identical velvet hangers, and most of the rest are nearly identical plastic.
 They don’t vary much by price, and almost all of the listings in the first few pages of results have hundreds or thousands of reviews that average out to ratings between four and five stars.
 Even if you have very specific hanger needs and preferences, there’s no obvious choice.
 There are just choices.

 The phenomenon repeats for almost all of the everyday objects Amazon carries: phone chargers, water bottles, flat-panel televisions.
 And it’s not just Amazon.
 The global-manufacturing apparatus now has the capacity to churn out near-endless stuff.
-The industry’s output has ballooned 75 percent to $35 trillion since 2007, according to one analysis, and millions of livelihoods depend on its continued growth.
+The industry’s output has ballooned 75 percent since 2007 to $35 trillion, according to one analysis, and millions of livelihoods depend on its continued growth.

-Read: “We are all accumulating mountains of thing”
+Read: “We are all accumulating mountains of things”

-Over that same period of time, Amazon’s success has pushed retailers like Walmart and Target to carry even more stuff—especially online—and to get that stuff to shoppers even faster.
-The internet-shopping boom has spawned an excess-stuff economy, where retailers like Overstock buy up extra product from full-price retailers.
-In the case of dropshippers, websites don’t even need to have stuff to sell it: Wayfair, for example, lists thousands of products in scores of categories, but keeps almost no inventory.
+Over that same period of time, Amazon’s success has pushed retailers such as Walmart and Target to carry even more stuff—especially online—and to get that stuff to shoppers even faster.
+The internet-shopping boom has spawned an excess-stuff economy, in which retailers such as Overstock.com buy up extra product from full-price retailers.
+In the case of drop shipment, websites don’t even need to have stuff to sell it: Wayfair, for example, lists thousands of products in scores of categories, but keeps almost no inventory.
 Instead, manufacturers ship directly to consumers, which helps keep stuff prices down.

-It’s tempting to see this ever-expanding variety and choice as advantageous to consumers.
-The economic theory that governs many Americans’ understanding of consumer choice posits that a free, competitive market should drive down prices on the best quality stuff.
+Seeing this ever-expanding variety and choice as advantageous to consumers is tempting.
+The economic theory that governs many Americans’ understanding of consumer choice posits that a free, competitive market should drive down prices on the best-quality stuff.
 But in the arms race to sell as many sandwich bags or beach towels as possible, a problem has become clear: Variety isn’t infinitely valuable.

 Contemporary internet shopping conjures a perfect storm of choice anxiety.
 Research has consistently held that people who are presented with a few options make better, easier decisions than those presented with many.
 It has also shown that having many options is particularly confounding when the information available on them is limited or confusing—as with an endless list of virtually identical hangers.
 To be fair, it’s not entirely clear what information would even be helpful for efficiently evaluating dozens of similar hangers.
-The 32 velvet options on the first page of results probably aren’t distinct from each other in any significant way, except for color and how many hangers come in a package.
+The 32 velvet options on the first page of results probably aren’t distinct from one another in any significant way, except for color and how many hangers come in a package.
 (Amazon did not respond to a request for comment on the expanse of its offerings.)

 Those infinite, meaningless options can result in something like a consumer fugue state.
-After shopping online, I often don’t remember days later whether I actually made a decision or not, and I regularly pause at the mountain of Amazon boxes next to my apartment building’s elevators to glance at the names on the labels, just to see if I forgot to expect something.
+After shopping online, I often don’t remember days later whether I actually made a decision, and I regularly pause at the mountain of Amazon boxes next to my apartment building’s elevators to glance at the names on the labels, just to see if I forgot to expect something.
 Often, one of my neighbors is there doing it with me.
 Usually, both of us get on the elevator without boxes.

 Helping consumers figure out what to buy amid an endless sea of choice online has become a cottage industry unto itself.
-Many brands and retailers now wield marketing buzzwords like curation, differentiation, and discovery as they attempt to sell an assortment of stuff targeted to their ideal customer.
+Many brands and retailers now wield marketing buzzwords such as curation, differentiation, and discovery as they attempt to sell an assortment of stuff targeted to their ideal customer.
 Companies find such shoppers through the data gold mine of digital advertising, which can catalog people by gender, income level, personal interests, and more.
-Since Americans have lost the ability to sort through the sheer volume of the consumer choices available to them, there now has to be a ghost in the retail machine, whether it’s an algorithm, an influencer, or some snazzy ad tech to help a product follow you around the internet.
+Since Americans have lost the ability to sort through the sheer volume of the consumer choices available to them, a ghost now has to be in the retail machine, whether it’s an algorithm, an influencer, or some snazzy ad tech to help a product follow you around the internet.

 Indeed, choice fatigue is one reason so many people gravitate toward lifestyle influencers on Instagram—the relentlessly chic young moms and perpetually vacationing 20-somethings—who present an aspirational worldview, and then recommend the products and services that help achieve it.
-Once you find a couple influencers whose taste you like, they do the work of winnowing down all the available options to just those that adhere to a particular sensibility.
+Once you find a couple of influencers whose taste you like, they do the work of winnowing down all the available options to just those that adhere to a particular sensibility.
 Although influencers often accept money from brands or retailers to endorse certain products, many also make a considerable portion of their income simply by recommending products they think their followers will like and then taking a cut of any sales made via the purchase link they provide.

-Review sites like the ultra-popular Wirecutter function on a related principle, but for stuff that isn’t as fun to look at: A staff of people tests out different products to see which ones they like the best for a given purpose, and then they present their reasoning, along with an affiliate link to the winner that gives the site a cut of any sales.
-Review videos, too, are popular on YouTube, and plenty of niche websites perform similar functions for products that serve a particular interest, like hiking or photography.
-Because these reviews can feel more authoritative and unbiased than reviews hosted by retailers themselves (which are somewhat frequently exposed as compromised), consumers have flocked to them for guidance on products like air purifiers and vacuums.
+Review sites such as the ultra-popular Wirecutter function on a related principle, but for stuff that isn’t as fun to look at: A staff of people tests out different products to see which ones it likes best for a given purpose, and then it presents its reasoning, along with an affiliate link to the winner that gives the site a cut of any sales.
+Review videos, too, are popular on YouTube, and plenty of niche websites perform similar functions for products that serve a particular interest, such as hiking or photography.
+Because these reviews can feel more authoritative and unbiased than reviews hosted by retailers themselves (which are somewhat frequently exposed as compromised), consumers have flocked to them for guidance on products such as air purifiers and vacuums.

 Read: How online shopping makes suckers of us all